Luke12781/Eng220GroupProject/README.md

 My task was to draft the project abstract to define the purpose of the project

 #### Riley Cochrell:
-I created a rough plan of approach for the project and will be doing data cleaning and processing, Github workflow management, and helping others where needed.
+I created a rough plan of approach for the project, did the data cleaning and processing, designed the streamlit app, created some images and charts to explain what the data shows, and wrote the code for analyzing, explaining, and displaying the cleaned data.

 #### Josh Pierce: